PRIVATE STUDENT LOANS

 However, having to pay extra money on top of the already high cost of college feels like an even greater squeeze for many families.
 The Affordable Care Act has specifically made some required changes to college health plans to provide additional services for college students if in the event they are needed.
 At least college students know they can receive certain guarantees of service if they are paying for college health insurance.

-What do students get?
 The Affordable Care Act requires most student insurance plans to add prescription benefits, increase maximum coverage levels, and offer free preventative care.

 Additional benefits that are commonly cited include free annual health exams and breast exams for women and free STD testing for all students.
 Prescription benefits and increased coverage are a major area as well.
 For example, Towson University has raised maximum prescription drug coverage from $750 per year to $100,000 per year and increased annual coverage limits to $200,000.